Dynamics of entanglement fluctuations and quantum Mpemba effect in the $\nu=1$ QSSEP model

 To understand how the general ansatz in Eq.~\eqref{generaldqp} works, we can specialize ourselves to the entanglement entropy.
-As a consequence of Eq.~\eqref{generaldqp}, it is possible to formally write, in the diffusive scaling limit, the time evolution of the $n-$Rényi entropy $S_A^{(n)}$ --- and also of the von Neumann entropy in the limit $n\to 1$--- as
+As we will show, as a consequence of Eq.~\eqref{generaldqp}, it is possible to formally write, in the diffusive scaling limit, the time evolution of the $n-$Rényi entropy $ S_A^{(n)} = 1/(1-n) \log \text{Tr}[\rho_A^{n}]$ --- and also of the von Neumann entropy in the limit $n\to 1$ --- as